Be easily found by recruiters if you want them to connect with you on LinkedIn and share their job openings.

-Another nice feature in LinkedIn is the Volunteering/Causes Section.
+Another nice feature in LinkedIn is the Volunteer Experience Section of Background.
 This can be leveraged to share your non-work activities that round out your personality.
 For some hiring managers or recruiters, it may give them an ice-breaker to start a conversation with you (they might even have similar experiences).

 By the way, if you don’t want recruiters contacting you about contractor roles (or permanent roles), feel free to state this.
 They tend to listen.
 If you only want to take on side projects, share that, too.

-Also, I highly recommend you make your personal email the link to your LinkedIn account/mail.
-You might be surprised to hear how many I’ve seen using the work email.
-Usually not a good idea.
+Also, I highly recommend you use your personal email as the link in your LinkedIn account/mail.
+You might be surprised to hear how many job seekers I’ve seen using the work email.
+Not usually a good idea.

 LinkedIn has evolved to be a "place" to make contacts, not just archive the ones you already have.
-When LinkedIn first came out, people were afraid to include Job Opportunities in their “Contact Me Regarding” Section (which is gone now, by the way).
 Employers know that smart employees are always building their networks (heck, your boss probably is, too).